tulsimandira/revenue-forecasting-dashboard/README.md

 ![Revenue Forecasting Dashboard](images/dashboard_revenue.png)

 ### Chart 1 — Monthly Revenue Trend vs 2025 Forecast
 Monthly revenue stayed between $80K–$210K since 2022 with seasonal dips every August and October.
 The 2025 forecast mirrors this pattern, peaking in January at $193,949 and dropping to $60,534 in August.
+The forecast line begins where actual revenue ends — January 2025 — giving a clear visual handoff between historical performance and projected targets.
 Proactive campaigns during low months are needed to prevent the same revenue gaps repeating in 2025.

 ### Chart 2 — Revenue by Region
-Asia Pacific leads at $1,742,969 and Europe at $1,636,719 — but $1,618,542 carries no regional attribution at all.
-32% of transactions were recorded without a region code, making it impossible to measure which territory is actually performing.
-Region tagging must be fixed at the point of data entry before any regional investment or sales decisions can be made with confidence.
+Asia Pacific leads at $1,742,969, Europe at $1,636,719, and North America at $1,618,542.
+The three regions are nearly equal in contribution, suggesting no single region is driving outsized growth.
+Regional sales and marketing investment should be evaluated against these baselines to determine where incremental spend would have the highest return.

 ### Chart 3 — Product Category Mix
 Revenue splits near-equally across Add-On at 34.4%, Subscription at 34% and One-Time at 31.6%.
 Subscription is the most strategically valuable category as it generates predictable recurring revenue.
 Shifting focus from One-Time to Subscription products would improve forecast reliability and make the $1,419,549 target for 2025 more defensible.